-The first biography of rapper Mac Miller, the Pittsburgh cult favorite-turned-rap superstar who touched the lives of millions before tragically passing away at the age of twenty-six
+The first biography of rapper Mac Miller, the Pittsburgh cult-favorite-turned-rap-superstar who touched the lives of millions before tragically passing away at the age of 26.

 “Most Dope works as a reminder of Mac’s passion for hip-hop and his gifts as a MC.
-But the new book from music journalist Paul Cantor absolutely soars as a cautionary tale about drug addiction.” —Esquire, "The Best Music Books of 2022 (So Far)"
+But the new book from music journalist Paul Cantor absolutely soars as a cautionary tale about drug addiction.” —Esquire

 Malcolm James McCormick was born on January 19, 1992.
-He began making music at a young age and by fifteen was already releasing mixtapes.
+He began making music at a young age, and by 15 was already releasing mixtapes.
 One of the first true viral superstars, his early records earned him a rabid legion of die-hard fans—as well as a few noteworthy detractors.
-But despite his undeniable success, Miller was plagued by struggles with substance abuse and depression, both of which fueled his raw and genre-defying music yet ultimately led to his demise.
+But despite his undeniable success, Miller was plagued by struggles with substance abuse and depression, which fueled his raw and genre-defying music yet ultimately led to his demise.

 Through detailed reporting and interviews with dozens of Miller’s confidants, Paul Cantor brings you to leafy Pittsburgh, seductive Los Angeles, and frenzied New York, where you will meet Miller’s collaborators, producers, business partners, best friends, and even his roommates.
-Traveling deep into Miller’s inner circle, behind the curtain, the velvet ropes, and studio doors, Most Dope tells the story of a passionate, gifted young man who achieved his life’s ambition, only to be undone by his personal demons.
+Traveling deep into Miller’s inner circle, behind the curtain, the velvet ropes, and studio doors, this is the story of a passionate, gifted young man who achieved his life’s ambition, only to be undone by his personal demons.